Wolanet/ActiveDirectory-scripts/README.md

 <h1>🧱 Powershell scripts for AD environment</h1>

 These scripts are fairly simple and were used to test scripting with Powershell inside my [Active Directory Homelab](https://tektsunami.com/adhomelab.html).
 You can read more about it on my website. <br />
+{ On top of the first 2 scripts, of which you can find screenshots and a short guide, additional scripts might be added over time, all tested and used in Virtual environments }

 <h3>🔺 Experience gained from Homelab: </h3>